top of page

 Who We Are

-HIS Daughters House was established in 2016, and made grassroots connections within various sectors such as; spiritual institutions, non-profits, government agencies, for-profit companies, healthcare organizations, and educational institutions, as well as other community groups and assemblies to provide a robust resource network within Riverside County.
-This network allowed HDH an opportunity to assess the gaps in resources and provide the leverage needed to offer a safety-net program to assist survivors of Domestic Violence.
+His Daughters House (HDH) was established in 2019 and has cultivated grassroots connections across various sectors, including spiritual institutions, non-profits, government agencies, for-profit companies, healthcare organizations, educational institutions, and other community groups to build a robust resource network within Riverside County.
+This network enabled HDH to identify resource gaps and create a safety-net program to address housing instability for vulnerable populations.

-As the mission of HDH is to build long lasting reciprocated relationships with our clients, we offer internships, training, and volunteer opportunities that connect them with incoming clients that may benefit from their relatable support and guidance.
-This cycle is HDH’s idea of an effective reciprocated mentorship model of women helping women.
+Aligned with HDH's mission to build long-lasting, reciprocal relationships with clients, we offer internships, training, and volunteer opportunities that allow participants to connect with and support incoming clients through relatable guidance.
+This cycle represents HDH's vision of an effective mentorship model, fostering empowerment and collaboration within the community.

 Subscribe to His Daughters House